Mary Celeste

 Mary Celeste was built in Spencer's Island, Nova Scotia, and launched under British registration as Amazon in 1861.
 She was transferred to American ownership and registration in 1868, when she acquired her new name.
 Thereafter she sailed uneventfully until her 1872 voyage.
 At the salvage hearings in Gibraltar following her recovery, the court's officers considered various possibilities of foul play, including mutiny by Mary Celeste's crew, piracy by the Dei Gratia crew or others, and conspiracy to carry out insurance or salvage fraud.
 No convincing evidence supported these theories, but unresolved suspicions led to a relatively low salvage award.

-The inconclusive nature of the hearings fostered continued speculation as to the nature of the mystery, and the story has repeatedly been complicated by false detail and fantasy.
+The inconclusive nature of the hearings fostered continued speculation as to what had happened to the ship's occupants, and the story has repeatedly been complicated by false detail and fantasy.
 Hypotheses that have been advanced include the effects on the crew of alcohol fumes rising from the cargo, submarine earthquakes, waterspouts, attack by a giant squid, and paranormal intervention.

 After the Gibraltar hearings, Mary Celeste continued in service under new owners.
 In 1885, her captain deliberately wrecked her off the coast of Haiti as part of an attempted insurance fraud.
 The story of her 1872 abandonment has been recounted and dramatized many times in documentaries, novels, plays, and films, and the name of the ship has become a byword for unexplained desertion.
 In 1884, Arthur Conan Doyle wrote "J. Habakuk Jephson's Statement", a short story based on the mystery, but spelled the vessel's name as Marie Celeste.
 The story's popularity led to the spelling becoming more common than the original in everyday use.